Snapchat Planets Order and Meaning Explained (2026)

 Last but not least, Neptune is the eighth planet in our solar system and denotes the eighth friend in your Snapchat best friends list in the app’s Solar System.
 Remember, there is no love or life on this desolate Blue Planet.

-First and foremost, you need a Snapchat Plus subscription to view which planet you are on in your friend’s universe.
+Firstly, you need a Snapchat Plus subscription to view which planet you are on in your friend’s universe.
 Once subscribed, you will notice a Best Friends or Friends badge with a gold outline in their profile.
-The Best Friends badge in Snapchat means you both are in each other’s top eight best friends list, while the Friends badge means that they are not in your top eight best friends list.
+The Best Friends badge in Snapchat means you both are in each other’s top 8 best friends list, and the Friends badge means that they are not in your top eight best friends list.

-Tapping on the Bes Friends badge reveals the friendship position on the Snapchat Solar System.
+Tapping on the Best Friends badge reveals the friendship position on the Snapchat Solar System.
 To make things interesting, the closeness is represented in the form of planets.
-Each represents a different position in their Snapchat best friend list.
-Here is how you can check which planet you are in your friend’s Snapchat solar system:
+Each planet represents a different position in their Snapchat best friend list.
+Here’s how to check which planet you are in your friend’s Snapchat solar system:

 1. Open your friend’s profile on Snapchat.